OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

 6. Your app will now start in the emulator.
 If you already have an Office365 developer account, click "CONNECT TO OFFICE 365" and the app will start.
 Otherwise, continue with [Sign Up for Office 365 Developer Account](#sign-up-for-office-365-developer-account).

 ###Sign Up for Office 365 Developer Account

+1. To register your App you need to have an account with the Office 365 Dev Program.
+To register, visit [dev.office.com/devprogram](http://dev.office.com/devprogram).
+Note that these instructions use the Azure classic portal.
+You can access the [Azure classic portal here](https://manage.windowsazure.com/).

+2. Follow these [detailed instructions](https://github.com/jasonjoh/office365-azure-guides/blob/master/RegisterAnAppInAzure.md) to register your app in Azure.

+2. Once you have created an Office 365 Dev Account, go to [graph.microsoft.io](http://graph.microsoft.io/) to register your app and click "Get started" or you can go directly to the registration page [dev.office.com/app-registration](http://dev.office.com/app-registration).

+4. Give your app a name and permissions and click "Register App".

 ###Dependencies